ferdinandyb/throttle/README.md

 although you probably should not do this.
 Anyhow, this will first execute `my command` and if it succeeds, it will run then run `hello world`.
-When running multiple commands, they are treated as one call in terms of throttling.
+When running multiple commands, they are executed serially.

 If one `throttle --cmd "hello world"` errors out and you don't want it to run indefinitely, you can stop it alltogether by `throttle --kill --cmd "hello